-Okay, so you want to become a Virtual Assistant, but you are unsure how to get started, well look no further.
-Let us share with you free hints, tips and inside information on how you can set yourself up as a Virtual Assistant and start running your own business.
+Okay, so you want to become a Virtual Assistant, also known as a Remote Worker, but you are unsure how to get started, well look no further.
+Let us share with you free hints, tips and inside information on how you can set yourself up as a Virtual Assistant / Remote Worker and start running your own business.

 What actually is a Virtual Assistant?